robertthewolf/uncharted/src/pages/packages/saxonia-gastronomical-getaway.md

 ## Is this adventure suitable for you?

-* If you love food, drinks and discovering new cultures and traditions, then this adventure is the ideal getaway with you
+* If you love food, drinks and discovering new cultures and traditions, then this adventure is the ideal getaway for you
+* It does not matter if you are a "meat lover" or a vegetarian, the products that you are going to taste are made to everyone's liking

 ## Itinerary